Courtesy of Hardie Grant Books

 Here, she walks us through seven of her book’s most intriguing hangover foods around the world.

-“For those mornings when your hangover has a hangover, the crisp sandwich is here to help,” says Shockey.
+“For those mornings when your hangover has a hangover, the Irish Crisp Sandwich is here to help,” says Shockey.
 “Beloved across Ireland and Great Britain, the sandwich showcases potato chips stuffed between two slices of buttered white bread.”
 Really, just buttered bread and chips?
 “I was skeptical at first, too,” she admits, “but it’s quite tasty, especially made with fresh, sliced bakery bread.”

 In Ireland, Tatyo’s cheese-and-onion-flavored chips are the go-to filling; in England, the Brits prefer salt-and-vinegar crisps or pickled onion-flavored Monster Munch.
 Shockey cautions against home cooks going rogue and using sourdough, rye, pumpernickel, or some other fancy bread.
 “I would firmly argue that soft white bread is what you need here.
 You want the slightly bland, inoffensive flavor of white bread to allow the flavor of the chips to shine through.
 You also want something a bit squishy so you can cradle the chips inside.”
 (She really thought this one through.)
 Instead, go to your local bakery and buy their best loaf of white Pullman bread.
 “There are limited ingredients in this sandwich,” Shockey says.
 “If you’ve got great bread, you’re already one-third of the way to deliciousness.”